JoseJ09/Insurance-Analysis2/README.md

 ##4.-The Committee wants to find the variables that cause the payment to
-increase or decrease. ##Therefore it is necessary to check if this is a consequence of variables such as location, distance, etc. ## It is necessary to perform a regression to find which variables are the most relevant (p test).
+increase or decrease. ##Therefore it is necessary to check if this is a consequence of variables such as location, distance, etc.

-View payments and payment averages by: a) Insured b) Claims c) Kilometres
+It is necessary to perform a regression to find which variables are the most relevant (p test).

     #>
     #> Call: